JOHN CAO

 While waiting for his appeal to be heard, Pastor John was not allowed any visitors other than his lawyers, one of whom, Yang Hui, reported that the pastor was experiencing several health issues including digestion problems, back pain and toothache, and had lost more than 23 kilos.
 The lawyers reported that Pastor John was refused a Bible until September 2018, so he searched through the prison library for Bible passages, finding them in unexpected sources including Nietzsche’s Essays and Uncle Tom’s Cabin.
 He copied any he found onto unfolded toothpaste boxes and did the same for hymns, finding and copying the lyrics of Amazing Grace, Silent Night, Away in a Manger and Joy to the World.
 Pastor John eventually got a Bible in September 2018, with the help of his lawyers, who reported that his eyes filled with tears when he touched it for the first time.

-Pastor John’s case has received widespread attention in the US, with many government officials and representatives demanding his release, and US-based Christian rights group the American Center for Law and Justice has filed a submission with the UN Human Rights Council, urging that it take action to ensure his release.
+Pastor John’s case received widespread attention in the US, with many government officials and representatives demanding his release, and US-based Christian rights group the American Center for Law and Justice filed a submission with the UN Human Rights Council, urging that it take action to ensure his release.

 The pastor has been a US permanent resident since 1990, but has chosen not to become an American citizen because he wants to remain a Chinese citizen so the Chinese government cannot refuse him entry into China.
 (The Chinese government can deny entry to an American citizen by refusing to issue a visa.)

-It is believed that Pastor John’s arrest was part of the current crackdown on religion in China, especially on Christians who, like him, have links with the house church movement.
+It is believed that Pastor John’s arrest was part of the ongoing crackdown on religion in China, especially on Christians who, like him, have links with the house-church movement.
 His friend of over 25 years, China Aid president Bob Fu, commented: “This reflects the tightening environment under President Xi against any kind of religious independence.
 In the past when they talked about foreign infiltration, they were referring to the activities of foreign missionaries inside China, but that has now expanded to include Chinese missionaries going overseas.”

 China’s revised regulations for religious affairs, implemented in February 2018, stipulate that Chinese nationals who leave the country for religious purposes without government authorisation could be fined up to 200,000 yuan (€26,000).